iltuoconsulenteit/DocCropper/README.md

 Logos and branding can be customized via `static/logos/`, `settings.json`, and `brand_html`.
 A dedicated area in the header can show a client logo (`client_logo`) and an optional sponsor banner (`sponsor_logo`).
 The `sponsor_scale` and `sponsor_bottom` settings control the banner size and position.
 The header also shows a language-specific slogan image (e.g. `DocCropper_slogan_en.png`), and the footer displays the current Git commit hash.

 User preferences are stored in the `users/` folder based on their email address.
 Anonymous users fallback to global settings in `settings.json`.
-The system supports optional Google sign-in and a configurable payment box (donation or subscription).
+The system supports optional Google sign-in and a configurable purchase panel (donation or subscription) opened from the **Purchase** button next to the Help button.
 Developer keys allow full access and can be defined in `settings.json` or `.env`.

 ---